-This is a heart-warming Vegan Lentil Stew.
+This is a heart-warming Green Lentil Stew with veggies.
 Simple yet packed with nutritions and allows endless variations to satisfy every member of the family!
 So good that you don’t have to be vegan to love it.

 My lentil stew recipe is not only delicious, it’s also easy to make.
 With just three easy parts, it’s fast as well.